The Birmingham Classic is a WTA 250 tennis tournament that is played on outdoor grass courts at the Edgbaston Priory Club in Birmingham, England.

 Dates

-The tournament will be played in the same week as the ATP 500 tournament in London, England, and Halle, Germany, and the WTA tournaments in Berlin and Venice.
+The 2023 tournament was played in the same week as the ATP 500 tournaments in London, England, and Halle, Germany, and the WTA tournaments in Berlin and Venice.

 Tickets

-Tickets for the 2023 Birmingham open tennis tournament are not on sale yet.
-Check out the LTA’s official ticketing website for more information on ticketing for 2023.
+Tickets for the 2023 Birmingham open tennis tournament were sold through the LTA’s official ticketing website.

 Players

-The official entry list for 2023 has yet to be released but below is a list of players that played in the 2022 singles tournament in Birmingham:
+The official entry list for 2023 has now been released and below is a list of players that played in the 2023 WTA singles tournament in Birmingham:

 - Barbora Krejcikova